 I used to hate speaking to people I didn’t know, both on the phone and in person, like really hate it to a point that I’d get myself worked up before making a phone call.
 I still don’t like making small talk with randoms, but after you’ve been to a few baby groups and chatted to other parents in the park you just get used to it.
 I am definitely much more confident with approaching people I don’t know.

-On the whole though I think becoming a mum has made me a better person, and hopefully my family and friends would agree with that.
+On the whole, I think becoming a mum has made me a better person and hopefully, my family and friends would agree with that.

 Do you think you have changed since becoming a parent?